-Today, companies who use two-tier ERP software are based in many locations or else they are large corporations that have several subsidiaries.
+Today, companies that use two-tier ERP software are based in many locations, or else they are large corporations that have several subsidiaries.
 Two-tier ERP is the dual implementation of ERP within a company.
 Tier one is the “legacy application,” which is used at the corporate level.
 Tier two is managed by the subsidiaries.

 Not only is ERP becoming two-tiered, but new software programs focus on things like digital transformations, the last mile of ERP, or some other area.

 As experienced by the early adopters of ERP, there are still data management-related growing pains associated with ERP.
 One problem is that employees in both tiers duplicate efforts.
-Conversely, some employees omit information related to the business, orders and financials details, which negatively affects the accuracy of corporate headquarters’ records.
+Conversely, some employees omit information related to the business, orders, and financial details, which negatively affects the accuracy of corporate headquarters’ records.

 Despite its problems, two-tier ERP systems are adopted by companies when: